 - 2014: Plans were available via HealthSource RI from Blue Cross Blue Shield of Rhode Island (BCBSRI) and Neighborhood Health Plan of Rhode Island (NHPRI).
 The average benchmark premium in Rhode Island was a little higher than the national average in 2014, at $293/month (versus $273 nationwide).

-- 2015: Average increase of 4.17 percent.
-UnitedHealthcare of New England joined the exchange in Rhode Island for 2015, so there were three insurers offering plans.
-Average premiums increased by 4.5 percent for BCBSRI, but decreased by 7.3 percent for NHPRI.
-In 2014, BCBSRI had garnered 97 percent of the exchange enrollments, while NHPRI had picked up just 3 percent.
-But when NHPRI decreased their rates for 2015, their market share increased considerably; during the 2015 open enrollment period, BCBSRI and NHPRI each got just under half of the exchange enrollees, while United snagged about 3 percent of the enrollees.
+- 2015: Average increase of 4.17%: UnitedHealthcare of New England joined the exchange in Rhode Island for 2015, so there were three insurers offering plans.
+Average premiums increased by 4.5% for BCBSRI, but decreased by 7.3% for NHPRI.
+In 2014, BCBSRI had garnered 97% of the exchange enrollments, while NHPRI had picked up just 3%.
+But when NHPRI decreased their rates for 2015, their market share increased considerably; during the 2015 open enrollment period, BCBSRI and NHPRI each got just under half of the exchange enrollees, while United snagged about 3% of the enrollees.
 The dramatic shift in market share was no doubt aided by the fact that Rhode Island required active renewals (as opposed to passive auto-renewals) for all policies during the open enrollment period for 2015 coverage.

 Average rates could have been even lower, if Health Source RI had approved two additional plans proposed by Neighborhood Health Plan.
 The plans were approved by the state insurance commissioner, but not by the exchange.
 The exchange was concerned that the additional low-cost plans would have reduced the subsidies available to all exchange enrollees, making coverage less affordable if people chose plans other than the new low-cost options.
 This tactic was heralded by some as the exchange taking active steps to keep coverage as affordable as possible for everyone, but was also castigated as limiting competition and preventing anyone from having access to the lowest-cost plans.

-- 2019: Average increase of 8.1 percent.
-The Rhode Island Office of the Health Insurance Commissioner noted that their approval of lower-than-requested premiums for 2019 would result in total premiums that would be nearly $22 million lower than they would have been if the rates had been approved as requested, although that encompasses the small and large group markets, as well as the individual market.
+- 2019: Average increase of 8.1%: The Rhode Island Office of the Health Insurance Commissioner noted that their approval of lower-than-requested premiums for 2019 would result in total premiums that would be nearly $22 million lower than they would have been if the rates had been approved as requested, although that encompassed the small and large group markets, as well as the individual market.

 Blue Cross Blue Shield of Rhode Island noted in their filing that they did not add any premium adjustment to account for the elimination of the individual mandate penalty in 2019.
-Neighborhood Health Plan attributed a 1.9 percent rate increase to the impending repeal of the individual mandate penalty, so their average proposed rate increase would have been 6.8 percent if the individual mandate penalty was remaining in place (as noted above, Rhode Island has its own individual mandate starting in 2020).
+Neighborhood Health Plan attributed a 1.9% rate increase to the impending repeal of the individual mandate penalty, so their average proposed rate increase would have been 6.8% if the individual mandate penalty was remaining in place (as noted above, Rhode Island has its own individual mandate starting in 2020).

 In many states, insurers increased their premiums for 2019 to account for the expansion of the short-term health insurance market, which will act to siphon healthy people out of the ACA-compliant risk pool, leaving a sicker pool and necessitating higher premiums.
 But Rhode Island’s regulations on short-term plans are substantial enough that no insurers offer short-term plans in the state.
 So Rhode Island’s ACA-compliant insurers did not have to add to their premiums to account for the Trump administration’s expansion of short-term plans, since the state’s restrictions on those plans continue to apply.